 Against this background, the main goal of this study is to fill in the gap in research works that seek to understand the structure of existing street networks in Ghana, specifically Accra and Kumasi by studying the structure of random neighborhoods from each of the selected sites.
 To that end, this study seeks out how, using the graph-theoretic approach and tools, network configuration variables such as centrality, connectedness, and connectivity along with design-oriented variables like width, length, circuity, and street layout can play important roles in enabling a more conducive city that makes life and interaction easier.

-Research Questions
+1.3 Research Questions

+The research seeks to provide answers to the following research questions:

 Which source can be used to get replicable and accurate data on street networks in Ghana?